aws-lite/aws-lite/plugins/dynamodb/readme.md

 Properties:
 - **`TableName` (string) [required]**
+  - DynamoDB table name
 - **`Statement` (string) [required]**
+  - PartiQL statement representing the operation to run
 - **`ConsistentRead` (boolean)**
+  - Enable strongly consistent reads; by default eventually consistent reads are used
 - **`Limit` (number)**
+  - Maximum number of items to evaluate and return
 - **`NextToken` (string)**
+  - Pagination cursor token to be used if `NextToken` was returned in a previous response
 - **`Parameters` (object)**
+  - PartiQL statement parameters, if any
 - **`ReturnConsumedCapacity` (string)**
+  - Return throughput consumption in response, can be set to one of: `INDEXES`, `TOTAL`, or `NONE`
 - **`ReturnValuesOnConditionCheckFailure` (string)**
+  - Return the item attributes that failed  a condition check, can be set to `NONE`, or `ALL_OLD`

 ### `ExecuteTransaction`